This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How Can You Tell if There Is Potato Blight?

 Potatoes are susceptible to a fungal pathogen.
-It can cause the leaves to turn black and wither while the potato becomes soft and waterlogged.
+It can cause the leaves to turn black and wither while the potato becomes soft and soggy.
 When looking for this condition, you should find a few telltale signs.

-The spots will be wet and slimy to the touch while also having white tubercles on their surface.
+The spots will be wet and slimy to the touch while having white tubercles on their surface.
 The other sign of this condition is that these patches of potatoes will have a grayish or muddy coloration and a thick, dark-colored outer layer that may still be moist in some places.

 What Are the Causes of Potato Blight?